 The Three-Prong Undue Hardship Test for Discharging Student Loans in Bankruptcy

-The court case of Brunner vs. New York State Higher Education Services Corp. established the three requirements for determining whether a debtor will experience an undue hardship if required to repay student loans.
+The court case of Brunner vs. New York State Higher Education Services Corp. established the three requirements for determining whether a debtor will experience undue hardship if required to repay student loans.
 Before a debtor can discharge student loans in Chapter 7, the court must find that the debtor meets all three requirements as outlined in the Brunner case.

 The three-prong undue hardship test for student loan debt examines three factors: